 Terrain: Uneven volcanic terrain so visitors should take some care.

-After checking tidal pools for molluscs and fish, you’ll head to see one of Fernandina’s main highlights – the large colony of Marine Iguanas.
-These cold blooded reptiles are the only iguana species that has learnt how to swim.
+After checking tidal pools for mollusks and fish, you’ll head to see one of Fernandina’s main highlights – the large colony of Marine Iguanas.
+These cold-blooded reptiles are the only iguana species that have learned how to swim.
 They dive to feed on algae growing on the rocks.
 After returning from the cold waters they then huddle together for warmth, creating great photo opportunities.
 They also need to expel sea salt from their bodies, done by spitting salt through their noses.
-The Fernandina island marine iguanas are both the largest individuals found at Galapagos, and the darkest in color.
+The Fernandina island marine iguanas are both the largest individuals found in the Galapagos and the darkest in color.

 The trail continues to a cove often frequented by green sea turtles, and vegetated with mangrove plants.
 This area is also the hunting ground for Galapagos Racer Snakes, especially during marine iguana hatching season (May and June).
-Fernandina snakes leapt (or crawled) to instant fame in 2016, when BBC Planet Earth caught unique footage of them chasing a baby Marine Iguana.
+Fernandina snakes leaped (or crawled) to instant fame in 2016 when BBC Planet Earth caught unique footage of them chasing a baby Marine Iguana.
 It went viral on the internet, receiving an incredible 13 million views!
-Check it out on Youtube before you travel.
+Check it out on YouTube before you travel.

 The final treat at Punta Espinosa Fernandina is the chance to spot Galapagos Penguins.
 They are the only species of penguin to live in the tropics, attracted by the abundance of food found here